soarlab/lgbtq-problem-set/README.md

 </br>A student club focused on diversity is forming a recruitment committee consisting of 7 of its 30 members.
 10 of the club’s members identify as gay and 5 identify as asexual.
 How many ways are there to form a recruitment committee which includes at least three members from each of these groups?

 #### !!
 Problem C3
-!! *This problem labels people categorically, rather than focusing on what they do (as opposed to what they 'are').*
+!! *This problem labels people (as the only way of describing them).
+A better description would focus on their actions or interests.*
 </br>In how many ways can three men, three women, and three non-binary students stand in a circle if no two people of the same gender identity are allowed to stand next to each other?

 #### Problem C4